awsdocs/ec2-image-builder-user-guide/doc_source/create-container-recipes.md

 **Create the recipe**

-   Use the following command to create the recipe, referencing the file name for the JSON file that you created in the prior step:
+   Use the following command to create the recipe\.
+Provide the name of the JSON file that you created in the prior step in the `--cli-input-json` parameter:

    ```
    aws imagebuilder create-container-recipe --cli-input-json file://create-container-recipe.json